 • MLS feeds deliver listing updates in fixed-width format

 Each source has its own schema, its own field names, its own conventions.
 A property identifier might be parcel_id, APN, property_id, or tax_lot_number.
-Addresses could be 123 Main St, 123 MAIN STREET, or split across five fields.
+Addresses could be 123 Main St, 123 MAIN STREET, or split across five fields (address normalization is its own rabbit hole).
 Dates could be 2025-12-23, 12/23/2025, 23-Dec-2025, or a Unix timestamp.

 The Canonical Data Model